charklie/hyprdots/README.md

 - Look through the help menu by holding down `Super + H`
 - Change keyboard layout in `~/.config/hypr/configs/UserSettings.conf` around line 85.
 - Check if Rofi theme is working; open Rofi with `Super`.
 If Rofi has that disgusting yellow color, search for "Rofi Theme Selector".
 Open it and scroll to the bottom where you'll find "simple-dark".
-Click `Super` and then `Alt + A`.
+Click `Enter` and then `Alt + A`.
 - Look through the fish config (if you are planning on staying with fish shell) in `~/.config/fish/config.fish` for aliases you may not be familiar with.
 - Modify the apps listed on the waybar, Neovim theme, wallpaper, etc. all to your liking.
 - Modify city in `~/.config/waybar/scripts/weather.py` for waybar weather module.